 - 1. All submissions will be typeset and from Week 4 onwards in LaTeX. - 2.
-Links to Overleaf, Detexify, and a free online LaTeX manual.
-The links to Overleaf, Detexify and the online LaTeX manual are at the bottom of the page under handouts too.
+Links to Overleaf, Detexify and a free online LaTeX manual.
+The links to Overleaf, Detexify and the online LaTeX manual are at the bottom of the page under handouts too. - 3.
+No homework or journal due February 16th/17th due to Group Meetings.